mozilla/glean/docs/user/adding-glean-to-your-project.md

 When going from enabled to disabled, all pending events, metrics and pings are cleared, except for `first_run_date`.
 When re-enabling, core Glean metrics will be recomputed at that time.

-### Adding new metrics

-All metrics that your application collects must be defined in a `metrics.yaml` file.
-This file should be at the root of the application module (the same directory as the `build.gradle` file you updated).
-The format of that file is documented [here](https://mozilla.github.io/glean_parser/metrics-yaml.html).
-To learn more, see [adding new metrics](adding-new-metrics.md).

-**Important**: as stated [here](#before-using-the-library), any new data collection requires documentation and data-review.
-This is also required for any new metric automatically collected by Glean.

-### Adding custom pings

-Please refer to the custom pings documentation [here](pings/custom.md).

-**Important**: as stated [here](#before-using-the-library), any new data collection, including new custom pings, requires documentation and data-review.
-This is also required for any new ping automatically collected by Glean.

-### Testing metrics

-In order to make testing metrics easier 'out of the box', all metrics include a set of test API functions in order to facilitate unit testing.
-These include functions to test whether a value has been stored, and functions to retrieve the stored value for validation.
-For more information, please refer to [Unit testing Glean metrics](testing-metrics.md).